mdn/content/files/en-us/web/html/content_categories/index.md

 ### Embedded content

-Embedded content is a subset of flow content that imports another resource or inserts content from another markup language or namespace into the document.
+Embedded content, a subset of flow content, imports another resource or inserts content from another markup language or namespace into the document.
 Elements that belong to this category include:

 - {{HTMLElement("audio")}}
 - {{HTMLElement("canvas")}}